skd1993/spotlight/README.md

 -------------

 This is a simple python script that sets your Windows desktop wallpaper to:
-- the most recent Windows Spotlight picture stored on your computer and **OR**
+- the most recent Windows Spotlight picture stored on your computer **OR**
 - a random image from [*Unsplash*](https://unsplash.com)

 **What is Windows Spotlight?**